bibleexchange/courses/book-of-romans/003_practical/1501_chapter-15.md

-# A Call for Unity – Ch.
+# A Call for Unity &mdash; Ch.
 15
 Believers are to receive one another, as Christ received the Gentiles - to God's glory.
 The first section of this chapter describes Christian relationships, with Christ as the perfect example of them.
 Paul's personal message to the Romans begins in Verse 14.

 Put Verse 1 & 2 into your own words.
 Compare with Chapter 14, Verse 19.

 Romans chapter fifteen talks about living an unselfish life.
 Those that are strong are to help the weak.
 We are to not live to please ourselves but to please God, to put others before us.
-This chapter ends with Paul’s missionary journeys.
+This chapter ends with Paul&apos;s missionary journeys.

 The fifteenth chapter of Romans has a strong feeling of conclusion.
-As is Paul’s style in this book, he repeats concepts already presented but more directly and personally.
+As is Paul&apos;s style in this book, he repeats concepts already presented but more directly and personally.
 He prescribes the following instructions to his readers:

 - The Strong ought to bear the infirmities of the weak.